- Start dates for new hires

 Step 1: Build sales team database

 The first step is separating out your sales team from your other headcount planning.
 As discussed in our HRIS databases article, headcount databases from integrations will behave differently than our standard dimensional database.
+You’ll want to bring your sales team out into a dimensional database, as leveraging dimensions for quota attainment is faster and more flexible.-

 Create a new database and set your column headers to the dimensions that will be applicable for quota attainment.
 In this example, that’s